Last Updated on April 26, 2023

 Before I start, a quick word on your choice of accommodation in London.
 There has never been a greater variety of places to stay at than now – from hostels to luxury hotels, vacation rentals and short-term lets, long-term rooms to self-catering apartments… the selection is sheer endless, and researching the perfect option can be overwhelming.
 Check out Plumguide for some amazing places to stay in – be it a room in somebody’s apartment (a great way for solo travelers to meet locals!) or an entire ‘flat’, as the British call their apartments.

-Now on to the best London neighborhoods to stay in:
+The best London neighborhoods to stay in:

 Everyone who knows me knows that I need a little bit of grittiness around me – if a place is too pretty, too clean and too cookie-cutter, I am bored quickly.
 That’s why I love Kreuzberg in Berlin, Brooklyn in New York, and East London.
 There’s street art everywhere, funky bars, slightly chaotic flea markets, independent boutique and shops with a unique flair.
 Shoreditch doesn’t have any typical British sights (except for many many pubs, of course!) but here you’ll find the hippest people, the coolest restaurants and the most eclectic vibe.